However, gift giving in the workplace can become toxic if not carefully guided, and employees may start to feel uncomfortable.

 As a rule, gift giving is and should never be mandatory.

-That said, there are huge benefits to gift giving in the office.
+That said, there are huge benefits to co worker gifts.

 The main reason to have a healthy culture of gift giving is to enhance strategic output of work, but you do this by allowing the opportunity for colleagues to show their appreciation for each other on their own.